Thomas Sheasby: Canal Projects

 In the late 1780s, Sheasby worked as a contractor on the Birmingham and Fazeley Canal.
 He was also awarded the contract to connect the Coventry Canal to the Birmingham and Fazeley Canal in June 1785.

 Sheasby joined with Thomas Dadford and together they decided to tender for work on the Cromford Canal in 1789.
 However, they left the job when they received an offer for work on the Glamorganshire Canal in 1790.
 On 30 June 1790, Thomas Sheasby, Thomas Dadford Sr. and his son submitted a price of £48,258 for the construction of the canal.
 They gave the canal company a bond of £10,000.
 There was no engineer for the project, which was managed instead by a committee.
 There were contractual difficulties between the contractors and the company, which were probably made worse by the lack of an experienced engineer.
 The contractors accumulated £17,000 in payments for extra work, during the course of the project.
 Although the canal opened in February 1794, a bank was breached soon afterwards, and the contractors were called back to repair it.
 The contractors refused to do any work before they received a payment in advance.
 The company argued that they had been overpaid by £17,000, and imprisoned Sheasby and Dadford Sr., so that they could recover the £10,000 surety.
-Robert Whitworth was asked to arbitrate, and ruled largely in favoour of Sheasby and Dadford, as they were awarded £15,500 of the extra payments.
+Robert Whitworth was asked to arbitrate, and ruled largely in favour of Sheasby and Dadford, as they were awarded £15,500 of the extra payments.
 As a result of the imprisonment, Sheasby and Dadford were unable to work on their next project and the next phase of the Glamorganshire Canal was built by Patrick Copland.